ulrichwisser/umpy/README.md

 This project is a work in progress!
 Currently many parts are under construction.

-## Features
+## Main Features

+Umpy checks

+1. Validates all signatures
 1. NSEC chain is complete
-2. NSEC3 chain is complete
-3. All labels have an NSEC3 hash
-4. Age check for all RRSIG
+1. Age check for all RRSIG
-5. Validates all signatures
-6. DS records are checked for well defined values
+1. DS records are checked for well defined values
-7. NSEC3PARAM and NSEC3 records parameters are checked to follow https://datatracker.ietf.org/doc/draft-ietf-dnsop-nsec3-guidance/
+1. NSEC3PARAM and NSEC3 records parameters are checked to follow [RFC 9276](https://datatracker.ietf.org/doc/html/rfc9276)
+1. TODO: NSEC3 chain is complete

+Please see below for detailed description of all tests performed.

 # Copyright